jt-zhang/CardinalityEstimationTestbed/README.md

 ## Experiment of overall
 ### Run each experiment separately
 - Data tables and queries paths need to be configured, and some methods need Schemafile to be rewritten.
-- Then refer to run.sh in each method folder to execute the code can get the result.
+- Then refer to run.sh in each method folder to execute the code to get the result.